By Atonement Licensing Advisory · Last reviewed: June 2026

 - Decide Cloud or Data Center product by product, on residency and customization needs.

-- Fix price protection and mid-term addition pricing before the headline discount.
+- Fix price protection, the agent definition, and mid term addition pricing before the headline discount.

 Frequently asked questions